PROJECT: Energy, Ecodevelopment and Resilience in Africa (EERA)

 Understanding the impacts of climate change on the energy sector, including energy supply, demand and access, is critical for ensuring climate compatible development in West Africa.
 The Energy, Ecodevelopment and Resilience in Africa (EERA) project will develop national energy strategies in Benin, Mali and Togo that take into account the impacts of climate change while meeting other development goals, such as ensuring healthy ecosystems, sustainable livelihoods, and low-carbon economic growth.

-Using decision-making tools developed by HELIO and with the active and long-term engagement of key government officials and energy practitioners in Benin, Mali and Togo, the project will:
+Using decision-making tools developed by HELIO and with the active and long-term engagement of key government officials and energy practitioners in Benin, Mali and Togo, the project has:

-- Develop national frameworks to implement climate-resilient and low-carbon national energy strategies;
+- Developed national frameworks to implement climate-resilient and low-carbon national energy strategies;

-- Undertake capacity building activities to build the skills and expertise of policy-makers and practitioners;
+- Undertook capacity building activities to build the skills and expertise of policy-makers and practitioners;

-- Help improve the institutional setting for good governance in the energy sector and ensure the long-term sustainability of the energy strategies; and
+- Helped improve the institutional setting for good governance in the energy sector and ensure the long-term sustainability of the energy strategies; and

-- Support regional synergies and scale-up of the EERA approach.
+- Supported regional synergies and scale-up of the EERA approach.

 Funding: £496 600

 Timeframe: 2 years, Jan 2013 – Jan 2015